vincepower/wordpress-kubernetes/README.md

 files for multiple purposes, leaving the original YAML untouched and usable as is.

-Create a new file called `password.txt` in the same directory and put your desired MySQL password inside `password.txt` (Could be any string with ASCII characters).
+Update kustomize.yaml and replace YOUR_PASSWORD with a password which will be used for MySQL (Could be any string with ASCII characters).

 ### To run the kustomization file